Adapting Security Warnings to Counter Online Disinformation: Laboratory Study

 We began with a laboratory study designed to examine how participants would process and react to contextual and interstitial disinformation warnings when searching for information.
 The search engine context is conducive to studying behavioral effects because participants have a concrete goal (finding a piece of information) and multiple pathways to achieve that goal (different search results and information sources).

 We posed three research questions:

-\begin{itemize}[wide] \item[] \textbf{RQ1: In encounters with contextual and interstitial disinformation warnings, do users notice the warnings?} Prior studies of contextual warnings note that one reason effect sizes are low or insignificant may be that participants fail to notice the warnings.
-Because users will never comply with warnings that they do not notice, effective warnings must attract users' attention through conspicuous design or prominent placement. \item[] \textbf{RQ2: When users notice contextual and interstitial warnings, do they understand that the warnings have to do with disinformation?} If a user misunderstands a warning, they may drop it from further cognitive consideration or respond in unintended ways that could increase risk. \item[] \textbf{RQ3: When users encounter and comprehend contextual and interstitial disinformation warnings, do they change their behaviors in the intended way by opting for alternative sources of information?} This is an important outcome of warning exposure, which we aim to measure as described in Section~\ref{subsec:lab-data}. \end{itemize}
+\begin{itemize}[wide] \item[] \textbf{RQ1: In encounters with contextual and interstitial disinformation warnings, do users notice the warnings?} Prior studies of contextual warnings note that one reason effect sizes are low or insignificant is that participants fail to notice the warnings.
+Effective warnings must attract user attention through conspicuous design or prominent placement. \item[] \textbf{RQ2: When users notice contextual and interstitial warnings, do they understand that the warnings have to do with disinformation?} If a user misunderstands a warning, they may drop it from further cognitive consideration or respond in unintended ways that could increase risk. \item[] \textbf{RQ3: When users encounter and comprehend contextual and interstitial disinformation warnings, do they change their behaviors in the intended way by opting for alternative sources of information?} This is an important outcome of warning exposure, which we aim to measure as described in Section~\ref{subsec:lab-data}. \end{itemize}